Funding for former youth in care

 BC Provincial Tuition Waiver Program

-The BC Provincial Tuition Waiver Program covers the cost of your tuition fees toward your first undergraduate degree if you were a youth in care in BC for a combined two years or more.
-You must be between 19 and 26 years old.
+The BC Provincial Tuition Waiver Program covers the cost of your tuition fees towards an undergraduate degree if you were a youth in care in BC for a combined two years or “aged out” at 19 years old.
+You may also receive the Learning for Future Grant to support other educational costs.
 Find out more on the BC Provincial Tuition Waiver Program website.

 Download and complete this form.